9 firefighters injured battling Elmhurst apartment building fire: FDNY

 The top floor of the seven-story building was overtaken by flames as firefighters responded.

 Nine firefighters were injured, FDNY said.
+Six of the firefighters were hospitalized, and three refused medical attention.

-The extent of their injuries is not known, but all are expected to be OK.
+The extent of their injuries is not known, but all are expected to be OK, officials said.

 The fire was put out overnight, but left dozens displaced, according to FDNY and residents.